-A range of climate funding possibilities have been presented which assists nations in reducing the impact of the climate crisis and assisting communities in adapting to it.
-Here, we give qualifying institutions including all tiers of government, nonprofit organizations, for-profit companies, and others access to the financing opportunities that are currently offered.
-Here is a list of current open applications for climate financing possibilities and projects with other organizations.
+A range of climate funding possibilities have been presented below to assist in reducing the impact of the climate crisis and support communities in adapting to it.
+Here, we give qualifying institutions including all tiers of government, non-profit organizations, for-profit companies, and others access to the financing opportunities that we are aware of as a part of our effort to close the funding gap in the Caribbean.
+The list below are current open applications for climate financing possibilities and projects with other organizations.

-The following may provide a combination of financing options, such as grants, loans, equity, and guarantees, to create bespoke solutions that address particular investment barriers.
+The following may provide a combination of financing options, such as grants, loans, equity, and guarantees, to create bespoke solutions that address particular project funding impediments.

 Adaptation Fund